UNINETTSigma2/documentation/nird_archive/user-guide.md

 Clicking the *Update metadata* button will save any changes you made to the metadata and cause the *Last updated*  field to be updated.
 You can change the nominations for the Data Manager or Rights Holder roles provided the existing nominees have not accepted their roles.
 Some of the metadata terms require you to register the term in the form first.
 For example if you wish to add a Creator you first click the + sign to expand that field.
 Then you fill in the values for the term and then click the *Add Person as Creator* button to register the term.
 Then you can click the *Update metadata* button to save the metadata.

 The *Optional Information*  tab consists of a form of optional metadata.
 The *Geo-location*  is useful for datasets that have spatial relevance.
-Spatial datasets can be described with Point [5]_ or Box [6]_ types where the box type could be used to describe a geographical region and the point type a particular location.
-Temporal coverage datasets can be described with the Period [7]_.
+Spatial datasets can be described with Point {ref}` [5] <references-archive>` or Box {ref}` [6] <references-archive>` types where the box type could be used to describe a geographical region and the point type a particular location.
+Temporal coverage datasets can be described with the Period {ref}` [7] <references-archive>`.

 ![the_secondary_metadata_form](imgs/figure_8_screenshot_of_the_secondary_metadata_form.jpg "_secondary_metadata_form")
 Figure 8: Screenshot of the secondary metadata form